bittdy/Collection/README.md

 >
 ## online linear program
 >find a shadow value and this shadow value will role as the minimal optimal value during the online linear program.
+1. Distributed robust optimization
+> Consider a set of distributions and choose to maximize the expect value.